 - A certification packet, which provides you with all the necessary tools you will need to become a certified Breathing Space Family Yoga instructor;

 - A Breathing Space Family Yoga t-shirt.

 All 2022 trainings are offered in a hybrid format, incorporating self-paced online material and live (in-person or zoom) workshops focused on experiential learning and practice teaching.
 In-person locations for live hours are listed below.

 Because this training is held indoors for extended periods, we require in-person participants to be fully vaccinated against COVID-19.
 Please be prepared to show evidence of vaccination upon arrival.
 We will be following evolving public health guidelines for masking.
+Questions?

 Learn to Teach Tot Yoga - for Crawling Babies and Toddlers

 Learn about the Tot Yoga Add-on to the baby training and how you can expand your offerings to families of little ones from crawling to 24 months of age.
 This training is only open to trainees who complete either the Baby Yoga & Play or Preschool Yoga Teacher Trainings.
 Read more.